SELECTED

 I make four major

-indeed, primarily male perpetrated and is most definitely a gender issue.
+partner violence is, indeed, primarily male perpetrated and is most definitely

 Data from the National Violence Against